Coding for a Cause

 The day kicked off with the anticipation of the final challenge slot.
 Time was of the essence as we immersed ourselves in our work, pouring our energy and creativity into our projects.
 The clock was ticking, but our determination knew no bounds, and we labored tirelessly until the very last minute, delivering our solutions by 13:00 hour.

 As the tension mounted, we gathered for the closing session, where the results of our overall score were unveiled.
-Our collective efforts had a meaningful impact as the basis for a generous donation of € 5,000 was revealed—a testament to the incredible work accomplished by all the participants.
+Our collective efforts had a meaningful impact as the basis for a generous donation of € 5,000 was revealed.

-With a sense of accomplishment and camaraderie, we converged in the stairwell for a group photo, capturing the memories of this transformative experience.
+With a sense of accomplishment, we converged in the stairwell for a group photo, capturing the memories of this transformative experience.
+I'm sure some of us felt like we were now part of the fellowship of the ring (or at least of the traveling pants).

 The time had come to bid farewell, but the organizers demonstrated their thoughtfulness by providing us with lunch packages as we prepared for our departure.
 KfW Bank had proven to be an exceptional host in this beautiful part of town, offering us a glimpse into their world and the work they do across Frankfurt and Germany.